State Income Taxes in Tennessee

 NOTE: S Corporation Distributions – the state of Tennessee recognizes S Corporation distributions as Dividends subject to the 1.00% I&D Tax

 The state of Tennessee has two (2) different business taxes.
 A Corporate income tax referred to as an Excise Tax and a gross margins referred to as a Franchise Tax.
 This tax rate effects all businesses such as Corporations, S Corporations, and LLCs.

-Like many states, Tennessee has multiple tax rates.
+Sales Tax – like many states, Tennessee has multiple tax rates.
 One at the state level and another at the local level.
-The state rate is 7.00% the average local rate is 2.53% (total average rate for Tennessee Sales Tax is 9.53%, making it the most expensive state in the union regarding Sales tax)
+The state rate is 7.00% the average local rate is 2.53% (total average rate for Tennessee Sales Tax is 9.53%, making it the most expensive state in the union regarding Sales tax).

 Unemployment taxes usually consist of three factors.
 They are the wage base, range of rates, number of schedules.
 Below is an outline of the three:

 - Wage Base – Tennessee has a wage base of $7,000 for 2020